NDeNeuter/docker-primer-2/intro-to-docker.md

 The easiest way is to pass the `-it` flag (allocates a tty) and specify a shell command such as `sh` (for the minimal `busybox` images) or `bash` (in most of the linux-based images).
 Give it a try!

-    docker run --it debian bash
+    docker run -it debian bash

 <small>Use `<ctrl>+d` or type `exit` to leave (and shut down) the container.</small>